 The WCSO agrees to use due diligence to screen individuals nominated for training and agrees that individuals who successfully complete the training under this MOA will perform immigration officer functions authorized under section 287(g) of the INA for a minimum of two years.
-If WCSO personnel under consideration are in a collective bargaining unit, the WCSO must, prior to the execution of the MOA, have an agreement with the exclusive representative that allows the designated officers to remain in their position for a minimum of two years.
+The WCSO agrees to allow the designated officers to remain in their position for a minimum of two years.
 This two-year requirement may be waived solely at the discretion of ICE for good cause in situations that involve, among other things, imminent promotion, officer career development, and disciplinary actions.
 Failure by the WCSO to fulfill this commitment could jeopardize the terms of this MOA.